The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 Now, let’s look at how much time you’re spending on these non-writing tasks.

 On average, how long does each task usually take in a week?
-If you only do a task once a month, once a year or at book promotion time, give the task a little star.
+If you only do a task once a month, once a year or at book launch time, give the task a little star.
 (Other celestial objects are available.)

 Add up the time next to the non-star items.
 This is how many hours you spend on typical weekly tasks that aren’t writing your WIP.